About

 In late October, Pastor Couser, Mr. Kesar, and members of the Concordia Prep Chapel Leaders class visited St. Paul Lutheran Church and School - Catonsville for a special chapel.

-Concordia Prep was excited to welcome members of the fifth grade class at St. Paul Lutheran Church and School - Catonsville for a special "Saint for the Day" visit.
+Concordia Prep was excited to welcome members of the fifth grade class at St. Paul Lutheran School - Catonsville for a special "Saint for the Day" visit.
 Director of Admissions, Mr. Stephen Berger answered questions and posed for a few photos before they shared an ice cream treat and headed home.

 • Fall Play